 Most course syllabi contain a statement about cheating or academic honesty, but that message can always be reiterated before an exam.
 Talk about it!
 Explain to your students the value of them doing their own work both for the current course and for future courses which may rely on demonstrated mastery of concepts being presented in the current course.
 As the instructor, you have a right to certain expectations around exam integrity - don't be afraid to state them.

 2. Rebalance low-stakes vs. high-stakes assessments

 Students sometimes consider cheating when they feel desperate to avoid a poor grade, especially one that will have a significant effect on the overall grade.
-So, avoid designing the assessment structure for the course around a few high-stakes assessments only (e.g. midterm, final, and research paper).
-This is refered to as a "catastrophic" assessment design where poor performance on any single high-stakes assessment will have a severe consequence on the student's course grade.
+So, avoid designing the assessment structure for the course around a few high-stakes assessments only (e.g. midterm, final, and research paper only).
+This is referred to as a "catastrophic" assessment design where poor performance on any single high-stakes assessment will have a catastrophic consequence on the student's course grade.